-In this study, we use NA12878 as a case example and her 1000 genomes genotypes as gold standard genotypes [26].
-We sample reads from the sequencing data of functional genomics experiments at increasing coverages and detect SNVs and indels using Genome Analysis Toolkit (GATK) best practices recommendations [27, 28].
+In this study, we used an indivudial (NA12878) as a case example and their 1000 genomes genotypes as the gold standard [26].
+We sampled reads from the sequencing data of functional genomics experiments at increasing coverage, and detected SNVs and indels using Genome Analysis Toolkit (GATK) best practices recommendations [27, 28].
 We propose a new metric for quantifying the amount of information that can be obtained from sequencing data with respect to the gold standard.
-We next present a simple and practical instantiation of a linking attack with the assumption of adversaries accessing increasing amount of the sequencing data.
-We show that individuals are vulnerable to identifications even at small coverages of sequencing data.
+We next present a simple and practical instantiation of a linking attack with the assumption of adversaries accessing an increasing amount of the sequencing data.
+We show that individuals are vulnerable to identifications even at small coverage of sequencing data.
 We further show that with summation of reads from functional genomics experiments and imputation through linkeage disequilibrium, the leaked number of variants can reach the total number of variants in an indivudal's genome.
 We then provide a theoretical framework where the amount of leaked information can be estimated from depth and breadth of the coverage as well as the bias of the experiments.
-Finally, we focus on ways to publicly share alignment data without comprimizing individual's sensitive information.
-We propose privacy enhancing file formats that hide variant information, are compressed and have minimum amount of utility loss.
+Finally, we focus on ways to publicly share alignment data without comprimising an individual's sensitive information.
+We propose privacy-enhancing file formats that hide variant information, are compressed, and have a minimal amount of utility loss.